Five Advantages of Medical Savings Accounts

 #4: You Get More Value While Paying Fewer Taxes

-Because the IRS does not tax contributions to medical savings accounts, Americans with MSAs enjoy increased spending power with health care providers and at pharmacies.
-On average, you can spend twenty to thirty percent more using a flexible spending card than you would by paying with after-tax funds.
+Because the IRS does not tax contributions to medical savings accounts, Americans with HSAs enjoy increased spending power with healthcare providers and pharmacies.
+On average, you can spend 20-30% more using a flexible spending card than you would by paying with after-tax funds.

 #5: When You’re Sick, You Don’t Have to Worry About Payments